 The therapist focuses on strengthening exercises with or without the use of the Universal Exercise Unit.
 Balance training, coordination training and postural training are often implemented using traditional methods as well as the spider system.

 The therapist focuses on improving patients' functional activities.
-Functional activities may include rolling, crawling, transitions, sitting, standing and walking.
+Functional activities may include rolling, crawling, transitioning, sitting, standing and walking.
 Gait training may include the use of assistive devices.

 This program is offered at The Children’s Institute's locations in Squirrel Hill and Wexford.
 For more information about the program and criteria, or to receive an application, please contact Janice Belt at 724.940.7660 x8223 or [email protected].